Holdings vs Capital One

 Can I switch from Capital One to Holdings?

 Yes.
 Open a Holdings account online and transfer via ACH.
-Keep your Capital One credit cards — you can use them independently.
+Keep your Capital One credit cards — they're independent from your checking account.

 Which has lower fees — Holdings or Capital One?